AlejandroAkbal/Markdown-Files/src/self-promotion/reddit/rule-34-app.md

 ## Usage

 Follow the link to use it on any device that has a _modern_ browser.
-_This includes Android, iOS and some consoles like the PS4 And Xbox One._
+_This includes Android, iOS and most consoles like the PS4 And Xbox One._

 **[✨ https://r34.app ✨](https://r34.app/?utm_source=Reddit&utm_medium=Post)**